BACON, Herbert. 785. Private MIC

 BRISTOL, Samuel S. 1324.
 Private, Durham Light Infantry 10165

 BRISTOW, Wilfred Holditch.
 2049.
-Private 1135 2KEH.
-Disembarked 1/05/1915.
-Transferred to Private 2049 KEH.
+Originally Private 1135 2KEH.
+Entered France 4/05/1915.
+Transferred to KEH as Private 2049.
 Died of Wounds 30/10/17 aged 33.
 Son of Henry Barnes Bristow (former British Consul in China) and Kathleen Sara Bristow (nee Holditch) of The Chantry House, Steyning, Sussex.
 Born in King's Lynn Norfolk, UK and lived in Canada as a farmer pre-war.
 Buried in DOZINGHEM MILITARY CEMETERY, BELGIUM.
 Photograph of Casualty letter to family shown and photograph of his gravestone available online.
+Name commemorated on the Canadian On-line War Memorial, Bedford School Memorial Panel and Steyning War Memorial, St. Andrew's Church, Surrey.

 BRITTON, Thomas S. Private, Private Corps of Dragoons D/18316